-As the racial and political upheavals following the assassination of Martin Luther King tear apart the Midwestern college town of Norton Bluffs, Principal, Cassie Daniels’ junior high school threatens to become a battleground for fear, idealism, and anger.
+As the racial and political upheavals following the assassination of Martin Luther King tear apart the Midwestern college town of Norton Bluffs, Principal, Cassie Daniels’ junior high school becomes a battleground for fear, idealism, and anger.
 With convictions shaped by the integrated backwater where she grew up, Cassie fights to maintain stability as hostile camps, her idealistic husband, splits in her faculty, and students’ fear threaten both her job and her marriage.
 The chief victims of this battle are the students from Cassie’s own home neighborhood whose budding adolescence is consumed by the warring factions of both town and school.
-Told in many voices, the story takes us inside the turmoil that has polarized the nation ever since.
+Told in many voices, the story takes us inside the turmoil that polarized the nation.
+A very different view of 1968 America.

 If Cassie Daniels is the strength of the author’s energetic narrative, the young teenage students are its pulse, a Greek chorus chanting under the noisy howl of the games adults play.
 As expected, a great deal of this novel is devoted to these adolescents’ emotional responses.
 Particularly endearing are Kirscht’s portrayals of how the kids try to cope with a world that they are too young to understand.
 Kirscht does an excellent job telling her story from many perspectives.